 Grammar rules provide convenient functionality for parsing and processing text in a variety of languages.
 They have been implemented in many Prolog processors.
 This TR is an extension to the ISO/IEC 13211-1 Prolog standard, adopting a similar structure.
-In particular, this TR adds new sections and clauses to, or modifies existing clauses on ISO/IEC 13211-1.
+In particular, this TR adds new sections and subsections to, or modifies existing sections of ISO/IEC 13211-1.